 - Place your candy canes inside and say the blessing from this post.
 Enjoy!

-For More info on St Nicholas, his life and the traditions of his feast day from around the world, check out this article.
+For More info on St Nicholas, his life and the traditions of his feast day from around the world.